secretstartups/handbook/content/handbook/marketing/channel-marketing/_index.md

 ### Key Features

-Social Syndication - SMARTlink technlogy directs each call to action to the relevant Showcase page that belongs to the partner whose post generated the demand.
+Social Syndication - SMARTlink technology directs each call to action to the relevant Showcase page that belongs to the partner whose post generated the demand.
 Lead Management - gives your partners the ability to manage all the leads generated within the TCMA system via our simple dashboard.

 #### How to Participate